-History of Rowing at MtL
+History of MTL Rowing

 In September 1991, 6 students joined together to form the first rowing team at Mt.
 Lebanon High School.
 At this time the team had no coach, no budget, and none of the students had rowed before.
 Despite these obstacles, the first team held regular informal practices.

 In February 1992, Sean Nangle signed on as Head Coach.
-With him came Mike Baker as Assistant Coach.
+With him came J. Michael Baker as Assistant Coach.
 In the fall of 1992, Mt.
 Lebanon participated in their first race, the Head of the Ohio (HOTO) held in Pittsburgh.
 Several weeks later the team traveled to Philadelphia for the Head of the Schuylkill Regatta.

 A Growth Spurt